mattduffield/frontendcreator/docs/tutorials/container-part-3.md

-#Container Tutorial - Part 3 Custom Elements
+#Container Tutorial - Part 3 Composition

 So far, we have built two separate components.
 We have a container with sliding panes and we now have a panel.
-In this tutorial, we are going to bring it all together by using custom elements and build out our container now with the panels included.
+In this tutorial, we are going to bring it all together by using composition and build out our container now with the panels included.
 Here is a screen shot of the layout we are going to build:

 ![Tutorial Project](../assets/images/tutorials/tutorial-container-panel.png)